-- The survey oversampled children with special health care needs and children 0-5 years of age. - For the 2019 NSCH, a total of 29,433 surveys were completed nationally for children between the ages of 0-17 years.
-The Overall Eeighted Response Rate was 42.4%. - Approximately 577 surveys were collected per state (state range: 474 to 651). - Survey data were weighted to represent the population of non-institutionalized children ages 0-17 who live in housing units nationally and in each state.
+- The survey oversampled children with special health care needs and children 0-5 years of age. - For the 2020 NSCH, a total of 42,777 surveys were completed nationally for children between the ages of 0-17 years.
+State range 644 to 3,039. - The weighted Overall Response Rate was 42.4%. - Survey data were weighted to represent the population of non-institutionalized children ages 0-17 who live in housing units nationally and in each state.